 Experimental protocol

 Participants completed two laboratory visits (T1 and T2) between 4 and 6 months apart (Figure 1).
 The study duration is comparable to the time frame used in wheelchair user-specific shoulder pain intervention studies and provided adequate time for changes in shoulder pain to occur (Curtis et al., 1999; Mason et al., 2020; Nawoczenski et al 2006).
 Physical characteristics (age, body mass, sex, primary impairment, years of wheelchair use) were collected.
-Wheelchair configuration of participants own daily living wheelchair (chair mass, wheel diameter, rim diameter, and wheelbase) were assessed.
+Wheelchair configuration of participants own daily living wheelchair were assessed.
 Participant’s wheelchair characteristics were chair mass 12.4 ± 1.4 kg; wheel diameter 0.60 ± 0.01 m; rim diameter 0.55 ± 0.01 m and wheelbase 0.55 ± 0.03 m.
 No changes in wheelchair configuration occurred between laboratory visits.

 Participants were tested in their own daily living wheelchair on a dual roller wheelchair ergometer (Lode Esseda, m988900, Groningen, Netherlands).
 A five-minute warm-up was performed which involved wheelchair propulsion at a self-selected speed and dynamic stretching.
 Followed by a three-minute wheelchair propulsion trial at 1.11m.s-1 (Figure 1; Mason et al, 2014).
-At the end of the trial participants reported Borg 6 - 20 Rating of Perceived Exertion (RPE) scale (Borg, 1982).
+At the end of the trial participants reported their Rating of Perceived Exertion (RPE) using a Borg scale (Borg, 1982), which ranges from 6 (no perceived exertion) to 20 (maximal exertion).
 A Vicon motion capture system (Vicon, Motion Systems Ltd. Oxford, UK) consisting of 10 cameras (MX T40-S) acquired kinematic data during wheelchair propulsion at 200 Hz.
 Eighteen retroreflective markers (B&L Engineering, California, USA) were attached to anatomical landmarks of both upper limbs and the torso in accordance with the International Society of Biomechanics (ISB) recommendations (Wu et al., 2005).
 Scapular orientation during wheelchair propulsion was tracked using Acromion marker clusters (AMC), as described by Warner et al. (2015).
 Glenohumeral joint centres (GHJC) were determined using the Symmetrical Centre of Rotation Estimation (SCoRE) method from a bilateral circumduction trial (Ehrig et al., 2006).

 To monitor shoulder pain and physical activity between laboratory visits, participants completed the PSQ and LTPAQ-SCI at four-week intervals (Figure 1).
 Both questionnaires were sent to participants via email.
 The PSQ was used to quantify shoulder pain between visits rather than the PC-WUSPI as it was easier to administer and complete during the study period.
 This monitoring provided an opportunity to maintain regular contact with all participants to maximise study adherence and to identify any sudden change in shoulder pain or physical activity status.